Jessica is the wife of a CCA. She researched for hours on end to find the best gear for a newbie and now he is ready for anything.

 Welcome to the United States Postal Service!

-Welcome to USPS and to one of the most under-appreciated jobs available!
+Welcome to USPS, and one of the most under-appreciated jobs available!
 You will brave blistering heat, whipping winds, torrential downpours, and freezing cold.
 You will carry thirty or more pounds on one shoulder for hours on end.
 You will learn that not all dogs are friendly and how to spot a stray from a mile away.
-You'll do all that on $16 per hour!
+You'll do all that for $16 an hour!

 It's not all bad, though!
 You will get several hours of exercise per day, increasing your endurance and building muscle.
 You will learn how to intuitively navigate strange neighborhoods.
 Your ability to multitask will vastly improve.
 You may have a great sense of pride in your job, knowing that hundreds of people depend on you six days a week.

-There a few things that EVERY city carrier assistant needs and it would be a good idea to buy them right away.
+There are a few things that every city carrier assistant needs—and it would be a good idea to buy them right away.

-- Sunglasses - The sun can be hard on your eyes as well so buy a good pair of UV-blocking sunglasses.
+- Sunglasses: The sun can be hard on your eyes as well, so buy a good pair of UV-blocking sunglasses.
 They will help you see farther and will help while you're driving as well.
-If you wear prescription glasses, be aware that Transitions lenses are not a very good idea because they often take a bit too long to adjust to light getting in and out of vehicles.
+If you wear prescription glasses, be aware that transition lenses are not a very good idea because they often take a bit too long to adjust to light getting in and out of vehicles.
 I recommend a dedicated pair of prescription sunglasses.
 You can get inexpensive ones online at stores like Zenni Optical.

-- Good walking shoes - As a new CCA, you won't have a clothing allowance until after your probation so you'll have to balance quality with price.
-I recommend New Balance brand but if you have another preference, that's fine.
+- Good walking shoes: As a new CCA, you won't have a clothing allowance until after your probation, so you'll have to balance quality with price.
+I recommend Nike Air Monarch IV (~$50) or the New Balance brand, but if you have another preference, that's fine.
 Get all leather (synthetic is fine, just no mesh) and black.